mkang85/mkang85.github.io/_posts/2018-07-10-whatever_write_a_story_or_dont_sinatra_project_time.markdown

 3. GO - Start outlining the project, conceiving of possible avenues.
 4. SEARCH - Program willy nilly, mess up, start again, refactor, learn and relearn past labs.
 5. FIND - Working code!
-6. TAKE - But it's got bugs and is could be refactored.
+6. TAKE - But it's got bugs and needs to be refactored.
 7. RETURN - Kind of back to bumbling around, but...
 8. CHANGE - I understand Sinatra and ActiveRecord much better, so I'm a better programmer!